graalvm/graalvm-demos/native-google-cloud-run/README.md

 Micronaut "Hello World" Application
 ----------------------
-The code provided in this demo is a simple "Hello World" REST application created using the Micronaut framework.
+The code provided in this demo is a simple "Hello World" REST application created using the Micronaut &reg; framework.
 To understand what the code is doing, take a look at the _Application.java_ and _HelloController.java_ files:

 **Application.java**